beetumaan/pf/category-personal-care.md

     rarely on-pack — search brand data or third-party RDA lists).
   - *Alternatives:* if **fluoride-free**, is it **nano-hydroxyapatite**, and at what SCCS-permitted level? → CosIng / SCCS.
+- **Drug boundary** — high-fluoride paste (above the cosmetic cap) is a **medicine**, not a cosmetic; judge it as such and note prescription status.
-- **EU-vs-India gaps to look for** — India's fluoride labelling / warning rules are lighter than the EU's; use the EU cap + warning as the bar.
+- **EU-vs-India gap** — India's fluoride labelling / warning rules are lighter than the EU's; use the EU cap + warning as the bar.
-- **Red flags** — whitening via high abrasion; "fluoride-free = safer" (loses the main benefit unless nano-HAP); charcoal hype; triclosan.
+- **Red flags** — whitening via high abrasion; "fluoride-free = safer" (loses the main benefit unless nano-HAP); charcoal hype; treating a missing RDA as proof of low abrasivity.
-- **Starting points (India)** — Colgate, Sensodyne, Pepsodent, Dabur Red / Vicco (herbal), Perfora / Dr. Sheth's (hydroxyapatite). *Verify the SKU's fluoride & RDA live.*
+- **Cross-check brands (India)** — Colgate, Sensodyne, Pepsodent, Dabur Red / Vicco (herbal), Perfora / Dr. Sheth's (hydroxyapatite). *Verify the SKU's fluoride & RDA live.*
 - **Review lens** — sensitivity-relief timeline, taste / foaming, tube quality, counterfeits.
 - **Evidence** — ADA, Cochrane fluoride reviews, third-party RDA charts.

 ## 2. Hair (shampoo & conditioner)
-- **What matters** — match to scalp need; evidence-backed actives; (sulfates / silicones are preference, not safety).
+- **What matters** — ordinary cleansing vs dandruff / dermatitis / infection /
+  hair-loss treatment; scalp type + severity; evidence-backed active for the exact condition; (sulfates / silicones are preference, not safety).
 - **Check live**
-  - *The active vs EU status:* **is this anti-dandruff active currently permitted in EU cosmetics, and at what %?** → **CosIng** (the big one — the EU adds CMR bans on a rolling basis).
+  - *The active vs EU status:* **is this anti-dandruff active currently permitted in EU cosmetics, and at what %?** → **CosIng** (the EU adds CMR bans on a rolling basis).
 Actives to expect: piroctone olamine, ketoconazole, selenium sulfide, climbazole, salicylic acid.
-  - *Any preservative / active reclassified CMR recently?* → SCCS opinions /
+  - *Any preservative / active reclassified CMR recently?* → SCCS / EUR-Lex Annex
-    EUR-Lex Annex II updates.
+    II updates.
+- **Drug boundary** — classify anti-dandruff / antifungal / hair-growth claims
-- **EU-vs-India gaps to look for** — the standout **example**: **zinc pyrithione (ZPT)** — long the default anti-dandruff active, **banned in EU cosmetics (2022, on a CMR classification) yet still allowed by the US FDA and common in India.**
-  Treat this as a *pattern, not a fixed list*: check CosIng for the live status of whatever active the product uses, since the ban list keeps growing.
-For the EU-strict pick, favour **piroctone olamine / ketoconazole**.
+  **before** comparing jurisdictions; don't rank on EU cosmetic status alone.
+The standout **example**: **zinc pyrithione (ZPT)** — banned in EU cosmetics (2022, on a CMR classification) yet still a permitted **US OTC drug** active and common in India.
+Check CosIng for the live status of whatever active the product uses; for the EU-strict *cosmetic* pick favour **piroctone olamine / ketoconazole**, but treat a ketoconazole medicated shampoo as the *drug* it is.
-- **Red flags** — "sulfate-free = always better" myth; "chemical-free"; "hair- growth shampoo" (minoxidil is the real drug); silicones ≠ harmful.
+- **Red flags** — "sulfate-free = always better" myth; "chemical-free"; "hair-growth shampoo" (minoxidil is the real drug); silicones ≠ harmful; **severe scaling, pus, pain, patchy loss, or sudden shedding → clinician, not ordinary shopping.**
-- **Starting points (India)** — piroctone-olamine / ketoconazole shampoos for EU-aligned anti-dandruff; mass brands (H&S, Dove, Pantene) — *check the active, Indian SKUs may still use ZPT*.
+- **Cross-check brands (India)** — piroctone-olamine / ketoconazole shampoos for the EU-aligned or medicated route; mass brands (H&S, Dove, Pantene) — *check the active; Indian SKUs may still use ZPT*.
 - **Review lens** — real dandruff / oil control, dryness, fragrance, real vs fake.
-- **Evidence** — dermatology consensus; SCCS opinions.
+- **Evidence** — dermatology consensus; SCCS; regulator actions.

 ## 3. Skin & sun

 ### Sunscreen (lead here)
-- **What matters** — balanced UVA + UVB (not just a high SPF number); adequate application; filter quality.
+- **What matters** — balanced UVA + UVB (not just a high SPF number); adequate application + reapplication; filter quality; exact current Indian SKU.
 - **Check live**
   - *Does it meet the EU UVA-to-SPF ratio + critical-wavelength rule* (the basis for "broad spectrum" / the UVA-in-a-circle logo)?
-Confirm the current thresholds → **EUR-Lex Recommendation 2006/647/EC** (and any successor — the Commission has been reviewing it) + ISO 24443.
+Confirm the current thresholds → **EUR-Lex Recommendation 2006/647/EC** (and any successor) + ISO 24443.
 Practically: look for a stated **UVA / PA level (PA++++)** or the UVA logo, not SPF alone.
-  - *Filters vs the EU Annex VI positive list and current caps* (oxybenzone, octocrylene, homosalate have been tightened; some filters banned) → CosIng / EUR-Lex Annex VI.
-Note the EU permits **modern UVA filters (Tinosorb, Uvinul) the US FDA hasn't approved** — an EU advantage.
+  - *Filters vs the EU Annex VI positive list and current caps* (oxybenzone, octocrylene, homosalate tightened; some filters banned) → CosIng / EUR-Lex Annex VI.
+The EU permits **modern UVA filters (Tinosorb, Uvinul) the US FDA hasn't approved** — an EU advantage.
+- **Finished-product rule** — filters and the SPF number **don't prove** the finished product's real SPF / UVA; want a credible **product-level SPF / UVA test** or compliant label evidence.
+Ingredient analysis is supportive, not decisive.
+"Modern filters, therefore SPF 50" is a fail.
-- **EU-vs-India gaps to look for** — India doesn't enforce the UVA-ratio rule as the EU does; a big SPF with weak or undeclared UVA is the common Indian failure mode.
+- **EU-vs-India gap** — India doesn't enforce the UVA-ratio rule as the EU does; a big SPF with weak / undeclared UVA is the common Indian failure mode.
 Demand the UVA / PA evidence.

+### Face care
-- **Face-care — what matters** — match concern to evidence-backed actives (acne: salicylic / benzoyl peroxide / adapalene; ageing: retinoids, vitamin C; barrier: hyaluronic acid, ceramides, niacinamide).
+- **What matters** — match the concern to evidence-backed actives (acne: salicylic / benzoyl peroxide / adapalene; ageing: retinoids, vitamin C; barrier: hyaluronic acid, ceramides, niacinamide).
 Patch-test; introduce slowly.
-- **Check live** — current EU caps on the actives that carry them (retinol, salicylic acid, arbutin / alpha-arbutin, kojic acid all have EU limits revised recently) → CosIng / EUR-Lex Annex III.
+- **Check live** — current EU caps on the actives that carry them (retinol, salicylic acid, arbutin / alpha-arbutin, kojic acid — all revised recently) → CosIng / EUR-Lex Annex III.
 Confirm the status of any lightening agent.
+- **Safety** — retinoids → **pregnancy screen** (safe alternatives: azelaic acid, vitamin C); **severe / cystic acne or infection → clinician**, not a serum shortlist.
-- **EU-vs-India gaps to look for** — **skin-lightening**: hydroquinone and mercury are banned in EU cosmetics, yet India's grey market still sells "fairness" creams containing them, plus **undisclosed topical steroids** (a documented Indian public-health problem — IADVL has campaigned on it).
+- **EU-vs-India gap** — **skin-lightening**: hydroquinone and mercury are banned in EU cosmetics, yet India's grey market still sells "fairness" creams containing them, plus **undisclosed topical steroids** (a documented Indian public-health problem — IADVL has campaigned on it).
 Treat any rapid-fairness product with suspicion.
-- **Red flags** — "chemical-free"; SPF-in-makeup as sole protection; fairness / rapid-lightening claims.
+- **Red flags** — "chemical-free"; SPF-in-makeup as sole protection; fairness / rapid-lightening claims; an ingredient study presented as finished-product proof.
-- **Starting points (India)** — sunscreen: Dot & Key, Minimalist, Re'equil, La Shield, ISDIN / Korean imports; actives & barrier: Minimalist, Dr. Sheth's, Cetaphil, CeraVe. *Verify formulation & authenticity — heavy counterfeiting.*
+- **Cross-check brands (India)** — sunscreen: Dot & Key, Minimalist, Re'equil, La Shield, ISDIN / Korean imports; actives & barrier: Minimalist, Dr. Sheth's, Cetaphil, CeraVe. *Verify formulation & authenticity — heavy counterfeiting.*
 - **Review lens** — white cast, greasiness, breakouts, eye-sting, authenticity.